TristanTurcotte/cardable-godot/docs/user_content.md

 - Declares which cards are available.
 - Declares the values and attributes of the cards, such as texture, size, value, name, suit, back texture, etc.
 - A card set would be contained in a folder, named after the set, with a config.json file in the root, and a particular file hierarchy for the card textures.
+  - In the root of the card set folder, you would have a folder called `resources` and a file called `cardset.json`.
+You can optionally include a `decks` folder.
+  - In the `resources` folder, you would have a folder for each of your set's suits, named after the suits, or with an override folder name.
+In each suit's folder, you would include an image file for each card with the filenames starting from for example, 0.png, or ace.png (Depending on if `use_id_for_texture_names` is true or false).
+  - In the `decks` folder, arbitrarily named `.json` files can be found.
+Each individual file would contain a deck that is provided by the card set (The decks don't _have_ to use the card set in the root folder and could rely on another `card set`).

 Here's an example `.json` file showing a potential format for creating custom `card sets`: